Hormone treatment hasn’t worked for me. What’s next?

 What constitutes heavy periods?

 Periods are different for every woman.
 Of course, no one looks forward to them, but for the majority of women, it is no big deal, simply part of life.
 However, for the 1 in 5 women who have to deal with heavy bleeding and other symptoms every month, it’s different story.
 Living your life around your period is no fun.
-You can read more about heavy periods or menorrhagia here, but the principle is simple: if you’re living your life around your period, it is time for action…
+Read more about heavy periods or menorrhagia, but the principle is simple: if you’re living your life around your period, it is time for action…

 Help for heavy periods